Apple headphones

 Apple Inc. has produced and sold headphones since 2001, available for standalone purchase and bundled with iPhone (until 2020) and iPod (until 2022) products.
-Apple's current product line consists of EarPods (wired earbuds available with a 3.5mm headphone or Lightning connector), AirPods and AirPods Pro (wireless Bluetooth earbuds), and AirPods Max (wireless Bluetooth over-ear headphones).
+Apple's current product line consists of EarPods (wired earbuds available with a 3.5mm headphone or Lightning connector or USB-C), AirPods and AirPods Pro (wireless Bluetooth earbuds), and AirPods Max (wireless Bluetooth over-ear headphones).

 Wired headphones

 Classic round earbuds

 Apple's original earbuds shipped with the original iPod, released on October 23, 2001.
 They were never given a formal name and were referred to variously as "iPod headphones" and "the iPod's earbud-style headphones".
 They were bundled with two pairs of foam covers.
 The second generation added a plastic slider to allow the user to limit the gap between the wires.
 The third generation were redesigned with a slightly longer strain relief, a slightly smaller speaker grill, and the left/right marking being moved from the outside to the inside.